nrivard/OAuthThey/README.md

 OAuthThey will automatically include the proper OAuth headers on your request as well as `User-Agent`.
 You are responsible for `Content-Type`,  `Accepts`, and any other headers your service may require.

-Cleaning up when a user wants to logout is easy as well, including removing credentials from the `Keychain`:
+Cleaning up when a user wants to log out is easy as well, including removing credentials from the `Keychain`:

 ```
 client.logout()